diku-dk/pltc/index.md

 involving external institutions or companies (for such projects it is in general assumed that students them selves come with collaboration ideas).

-Here is an overview of topics and reseacher competences:
+Here is an overview of topics and researcher competences:

 - __Compilation and optimisation.__ _(Torben Mogensen, Cosmin Oancea, Martin
   Elsman, Troels Henriksen, Andrzej Filinski)_.
 Related courses: PMPH, PLD, IPS.